 milk).
 Ewes should be vaccinated with the CDT toxoid approximately 4 weeks prior to lambing.
-Ewes lambing for the first time should be vaccinated twice in late pregnancy, four weeks apart.
+Ewes lambing for the first time will need to be vaccinated twice in late pregnancy, four weeks apart.
 Maternal antibodies will protect lambs for six to eight weeks so long as lambs consumed adequate amounts of colostrum.
 It is recommended that a lamb consume 10 percent of its body weight in colostrum.

-Lambs should receive their first CD-T vaccination when they are approximately 6 to 8 weeks of age, followed by a booster
+Lambs should receive their first clostridal vaccination when they are approximately 6 to 8 weeks of age, followed by a booster

 4 weeks later.
 If pastured animals are later brought into confinement or dry lot for concentrate feeding, a third vaccination should be given.
-Some experts recommned giving artifically-reared lambs multiple vaccinations.
+Some experts recommended giving artifically-reared lambs multiple vaccinations.

 Lambs whose dams were not vaccinated for C and D can be vaccinated